spmallick/learnopencv/Custom-Object-Detection-Training-using-YOLOv5/README.md

-This repository contains the code for the LearnOpenCV blog post ***Custom Object Detection using YOLOv5***.
+This repository contains the code for the LearnOpenCV blog post [Custom Object Detection Training using YOLOv5](https://learnopencv.com/custom-object-detection-training-using-yolov5/).